In the past, throughout rural Alberta and all across North America, communities would come together for barn raising bees every summer.

 BarnRaise Edmonton is organized Media Architecture Design Edmonton (MADE).
 Since 2000, MADE has planned and implemented hundreds of ambitious design events in Edmonton including art and design exhibits, urban interventions, art and design lectures, design workshops, and pop-up events.
 In 2017, MADE will focus on design and ethics, and they have planned a number of events that will mobilize Edmonton’s creative community to take action on issues such as poverty, climate change, and improving the well-being of our community.

-Over the course of two and a half days, participants work with community organizations and design firms to solve a real social problems.
-Please view the our full schedule for more information.
+Over the course of two and a half days, participants work with community organizations and design firms to solve real social problems.
+Please view our daily itineraries for more information.

 The conference kicks off with keynote speakers that inspire us to create human-centered solutions for early childhood development and poverty.